PrairieLearn/PrairieLearn/rfcs/011-full-gradebook.md

 ## Phase 4: Add Course-level Grading Functions

 - [ ] 1.
 Add interface to the course's instructor view to add `grade()` function
+- [ ] 2.
+Add testing and documentation for course-level grading